NVIDIA/aistore/docs/python_sdk.md

 - `method` _str_ - HTTP method to use, e.g. POST/GET/DELETE
 - `action` _str_ - Action string used to create an ActionMsg to pass to the server
-- `value` _dict_ - Additional value parameter to pass in the ActionMsg
+- `value` _dict, optional_ - Additional value parameter to pass in the ActionMsg
 - `params` _dict, optional_ - Optional parameters to pass in the request